 What Is the Difference Between a Misdemeanor and Felony?

 There is a common misconception that most crimes are similar in terms of type and punishment simply because it is convenient to group the majority of illegal activity together in a single basket.
 Those who comply with the law do not develop an in-depth understanding of the nuances of different crimes and punishment for good reason.
-However, everyone should have a basic understanding of the difference between a felony and a misdemeanor.
-Even if you are completely innocent and law abiding, there is a chance that you will be charged with a misdemeanor or felony and need the assistance of A Way Out Bail Bonds to get out of jail.

 The Basics of Misdemeanors